-In describing the use of the theodolite, it is not our intention to enter upon an account of the different ways in which it is applied to the purposes of land-surveying, since we do not profess to write a treatise upon that subject, but in addition to what we here insert, some further particulars will be found in the Appendix, where we purpose explaining the manner of surveying roads, boundaries, &c., in connection with the method of using a circular protractor.
-Confining ourselves therefore to the manner of measuring angles by its assistance, we observe, that the instrument being placed exactly over the station from whence the angles are to be taken, by means of the plumb-line suspended from its centre, it must be set level by the parallel plate-screws, b b, &c., (page 15) bringing the telescope over each pair alternately; one must be unscrewed while its opposite one is screwed up, until the two spirit-levels on the vernier plate steadily keep their position in the middle of their tubes, while the instrument is turned quite round upon its staff-head, when it will be ready for commencing operations.
+In describing the use of the theodolite, it is not our intention to enter upon an account of the different ways in which it is applied to the purposes of land-surveying, since we do not profess to write a treatise upon that subject.
+Confining ourselves therefore to the manner of measuring angles by its assistance, we observe, that, the instrument being placed exactly over the station from whence the angles are to be taken, by means of the plumb-line suspended from its centre, it must be set level by the parallel plate-screws, b b, &c. bringing the telescope over each pair alternately; one must be unscrewed while its opposite one is screwed up, until the two spiritlevels on the vernier plate steadily keep their position in the middle of their tubes while the instrument is turned quite round upon its staff-head, when it will be ready for commencing operations.
 (We are now supposing that the adjustments before described have been carefully examined and rectified, otherwise the observations will be good for nothing.)
-First, clamp the lower horizontal limb firmly in any position, and direct the telescope to one of the objects to be observed, moving it till the cross-wires and object coincide; then clamp the upper limb, and by its tangent-screw make the intersection of the wires nicely bisect the object; now read off the two verniers, the degrees, minutes, and seconds of (either) one, which call A, and the minutes and seconds only of the other, which call B, and take the mean of the readings thus:-
+First, clamp the lower horizontal limb firm in any position, and direct the telescope to one of the objects to be observed, moving it till the cross-wires and object coincide, then clamp the upper limb, and by its tangentscrew make the intersection of the wires nicely bisect the object; now read off the two verniers, the degrees, minutes, and seconds of (either) one, which call A, and the minutes and seconds only of the other; which call B, and take the mean of the reading thus :---